code-dudes/sync/README.md

 Available Constructs:
 1. **Once**
-Stateful implementation of builtin sync.Once[immutable].
+Stateful implementation of builtin sync.Once[idempotent].
 Can be passed to functions and shared between go-routines.